lightonai/fast-plaid/README.md

     - Can be a list of device strings (e.g., ["cuda:0", "cuda:1"]).
     - If multiple GPUs are specified and available, multiprocessing is automatically set up for parallel execution.
       Remember to include your code within an `if __name__ == "__main__":` block for proper multiprocessing behavior.

+low_memory: bool = True
+    If True, the index is loaded in a memory-efficient manner, keeping tensors on CPU and moving them to the target device only when needed.
+This reduces VRAM usage at the cost of some performance.
+No effect when device is "cpu".

 ```